 We want you to find the teacher that will fit best with you and your family’s needs!
 We have many teachers on our staff who can facilitate a wide range of grades, and it’s likely that you will be able to have one teacher for all of your children.
 You can read our teacher profiles in our Staff Directory to get to know them better before choosing one.
-Some teachers are already full for the 21-22 school year.
 If you want to request a specific teacher, email or call that teacher and ask them if they have room for you on their student list.
 While we cannot guarantee that you will be placed with the teacher you request (due to teacher availability), we do our best to make it happen.

-If you are choosing the path of “Registered Homeschooler” there’s always room for you.
+If you are choosing the path of “Registered Homeschooler” there’s always room for you (register before Sept.
+30).
 If you want to enroll and have teacher support than we do typically fill up before September, therefore the earlier you enroll the better.

 The Ministry of Education offers different types and amounts of funding for different learning situations.
 Here are the different categories of learning and how they are funded:

 Gr.
 K-9 Online Learning: A set amount will be granted for the year by the Ministry and CHeS uses the funds to pay for your program.
 Sometimes the family will need to purchase some of their own resources if the needs of the student are great.

 Gr.
 10-12 Online Learning: Funded per course similar to K-9 with a grant from the MInistry of Education.
 CHeS purchases any resources needed directly but if the needs of the student exceed our funding, families may need to pay for resources or services.

 Gr.
 K-12 BC Registered Homeschool: A minimal amount of funding, with a set amount for the year.